Before Filing for a Patent

 What programmes do you have for the development of IP expertise?

-In addition, IPOS collaborated with Singapore University of Social Sciences and IP Academy to launch the
+IPOS collaborated with Singapore University of Social Sciences and IP Academy to launch the

 Master of IP and Innovation Management (MIPIM)

 programme.
 This programme aims to equip professionals with the invaluable know-how and practical skills to enhance their career as an IP professional.
 The programme offers 3 specialisation tracks, namely, IP Management, IP Technology and Patent Agency, catering to different career pathways and domain expertise.
 The Graduate Diploma or Master in IP and Innovation Management (Patent Agency) programme is an approved course for the qualification as a Singapore patent agent.
+For professionals who are keen to enter the IP industry and deepen their knowledge about the business value of intangible assets, IP Academy offers an 8-month

 If you are unable to find an answer to your query, please